OlivierBlanvillain/blogforever-crawler-publication/slides/1-into.md

 ## Outline:

 - Three months of developement

-- Three months of redaction
+- Three months of documentation

 - I learned Python somewhere in the process